panda-luminosity-detector-group/LuminosityFit/README.md

 # Code Layout

 This is reduced overview.
-For simplicity, directly user-callable scripts are greenish, scripts (or binaries) that _can_ be run by a user but should not are reddish.
+For simplicity, directly user-callable scripts are teal, scripts (or binaries) that _can_ be run by a user but should not are reddish.
 Usually, the user-runnable scripts call these other scripts themselves:

 ```mermaid
 graph LR